-For more information, refer to agentadmin command.
+Learn more from agentadmin command.

-When permissions aren't set correctly, errors such as getting a blank page when accessing a protected resource can occur.
+When permissions are not set correctly, errors such as getting a blank page when accessing a protected resource can occur.

 - 7. If you installed Web Agents Documentation in an application, set CDSSO Redirect URI to the application path, as follows: - 1.
-Go to Realms > Realm Name > Agents > Web > Agent Name > SSO > Cross Domain SSO. - Add the application path to the default value of CDSSO Redirect URI.
-For example, if you installed Web Agents Documentation in an application such as MyApp1/MyApp2, set the property to MyApp1/MyApp2/agent/cdsso-oauth2. - 3.
-Save your changes.
+Go to Realms > Realm Name > Agents > Web > Agent Name > SSO > Cross Domain SSO. - 2.
+Add the application path to the default value of CDSSO Redirect URI.
+For example, if you installed Web Agents Documentation in an application such as MyApp1/MyApp2, set the property to MyApp1/MyApp2/agent/cdssoouth2.

+3. Save your changes.

-Install IIS Web Agents Documentation silently
+Install IIS or ISAPI Web Agents Documentation silently